CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ### Example

 ```
-cumulus@switch:~$ nv set vrf default router bgp peer-group SPINES local-as enable on
+cumulus@switch:~$ nv set vrf default router bgp peer-group SPINES local-as state enabled
 ```

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> local-as replace</h>

 Configures BGP to either attach only the configured local AS to generated updates or attach the ASN of the BGP instance, then prepend it with the configured local AS.
-The default setting is `off`.
+The default setting is `disabled`.

+{{%notice note%}}
+In Cumulus Linux 5.14 and earlier, you specify `on` or `off`.
+{{%/notice%}}

 ### Command Syntax